 Institute of Physics, Slovak Academy of Sciences (SAS) was originally founded as Cabinet of Physics SAS on October 1, 1955.
 Professor D. Ilkovič, the co-worker of the Nobel Prize winner Prof. Heyrovský, was the director during the initial period.
-In 1957 the Cabinet was transformed into the Laboratory of Physics SAS and finally in 1963, Institute of Physics SAS was established, more in History of the Institute.
+In 1957 the Cabinet was transformed into the Laboratory of Physics SAS and in 1963, Institute of Physics SAS was established.
+Finally in 2022 it was transformed to Institute of Physics SAS, v. v. i., more in History of the Institute.

 The Institute is primarily aimed at experimental and theoretical research in physics.
 Close collaboration with many research institutions in Slovakia and abroad has been established during the existence of the Institute.
 The Institute provides scientific education for graduate students to obtain Ph.D. degree and for undergraduate students to prepare their diploma thesis.